monodara/Event-Management/README.md

 ## Project Description

-The Event Management System is a web application built with ASP.NET Core, Entity Framework Core, and PostgreSQL.
+The Event Management System is a web application built with ASP.NET Core, Entity Framework Core (EF Core), and PostgreSQL.
 It uses ASP.NET Core Identity for user authentication and authorization, and integrates with Azure services for storage and monitoring.

 ## Features